gitbls/sdm/Docs/Plugins.md

 * **locale** &mdash; Specify the locale for the system
 * **timezone** &mdash; Specify the timezone
 * **host** &mdash; Get the above settings from the host sysetm on which sdm is running

+**NOTE:** To disable the RasPiOS initial boot query for these configuration items, add `--plugin disables:piwiz` to your customize or burn command line.
+This works for both Desktop and Lite IMGs.

 #### Examples